 Ireland ratified the UN Convention on April 11th, 2002 and is therefore legally bound by its articles.

-The Irish government fulfills its obligations by funding Spirasi through the HSE.
+The Irish government fulfils its obligations by providing funding to Spirasi through the HSE.

 Some Common Types of Torture Include:

 - Penetrating Injuries: gunshots, shrapnel, stab wounds, slash cuts

 - Burns: chemical and thermal, cold and heat